 - Near-Earth Objects (NEO) monitoring (only natural space objects).

-Activities in these areas, in particular in Space Surveillance and Tracking (SST), aim to protect space infrastructure against the mounting population of active and inactive man-made space objects and prevent or at least mitigate damage caused by such space objects in the event of uncontrolled re-entries.
-With the objective of contributing to these activities, allowing the EU and its Member States to better access and use space in line with the European Space Policy, the EU has adopted the SST Decision to establish a Space Surveillance and Tracking Support Framework.
-This will support the networking and operations of SST assets owned by EU Member States in order to provide SST services through an EU SST Service provision function.
+Activities in these areas, in particular in SST, aim to protect space infrastructure, facilities and services, which are essential for the safety and security of the economies, societies and citizens in Europe.
+With the objective of contributing to these activities, allowing the EU and its Member States to better access and use space in line with the EU Space Policy, the EU adopted, on 16 April 2014, the SST Decision in order to establish an SST Support Framework.

-The SST Decision identifies as SST Services: Collision Avoidance, In-Orbit Fragmentation and Uncontrolled Re-entry of space objects.
-SST Users benefiting from these services are: Member States, the Council, the European Commission (EC), the European External Action Service, public and private spacecraft owners and operators and public authorities concerned with civil protection.
+The SST users benefiting from the SST services are all EU Member States, the Council, the Commission, the EEAS, public and private spacecraft owners and operators and public authorities concerned with civil protection.

 Considering the support SatCen provides for the decision making of the EU in the field of the Common Foreign and Security Policy (CFSP), the Centre relies on space assets and only if these are protected (security in space) it can support the CFSP (security from space).
 The contribution of the EU SatCen to the current SSA and SST activities is therefore of high value to the CFSP.